-Upon closer inspection, you’ll notice that the flours have different textures.
-For example, cake flour is very soft and fine and almost feels like silk, while bread flour is a bit coarser.
-The difference in texture is due to the amount of gluten.
-Cake and pastry flour have very low gluten contents (8–10%), making them “soft” flours, while bread flour has a high gluten content (12–14%), making it a “hard,” or “strong,” flour.
-All-purpose flour is a combination of “hard” and “soft” flours and contains 10–12% gluten.
+Flours have different textures, depending on their gluten content.
+For example, cake and pastry flours are very soft and fine and almost feel like silk, while bread flour is a bit coarser.
+Cake and pastry flours have very low gluten content (eight to 10 percent), making them “soft” flours, while bread flour has a high gluten content (12 to 14 percent), making it a “hard,” or “strong” flour.
+All-purpose flour is a combination of “hard” and “soft” flours and contains 10 to 12 percent gluten.

-All-purpose flour is just as it sounds: mostly good for everything.
-It will taste good in most pizza dough recipes, but it can sometimes be a bit harder to stretch out, as it may tear more easily.
-All-purpose flour is great for Sicilian and deep-dish pizza crusts and will do well in thin crust, New York-style, and Neapolitan-style pizzas as well.
-Your average supermarket brand is adequate, but many, including me, swear by King Arthur.
+Just as it sounds, all-purpose flour can be used for almost everything.
+It will taste good in most pizza dough recipes, but it can sometimes be more difficult to stretch out as it may tear more easily.
+All-purpose flour is great for Sicilian and deep-dish pizza crusts and will also do well in thin crust, New York-style, and Neapolitan-style pizzas.
+Your average supermarket brand is adequate, but many swear by King Arthur Flour.

-Bread flour is most people’s go-to for home pizza baking.
-It’s easy to find in any grocery store (again, King Arthur is a favorite brand), affordable and adds some extra oomph and crisp to thin crust and New York-style pizzas.
+This is most people’s go-to for home pizza baking.
+It’s easy to find in any grocery store (again, King Arthur Flour is a favorite brand), is affordable, and adds some extra oomph and crispiness to thin crust and New York-style pizzas.
 It will make your crust crispy on the outside and chewy and textured on the inside.
-You’ll find that it won’t tear as you stretch it out, although sometimes it can be hard to stretch into shape, continually springing back because of the high gluten content.
-If you are interested in even higher gluten content, look for King Arthur’s Sir Lancelot variety, which contains 14% gluten and is available on its website.

-If you want to make Neapolitan-style pizza, which is thin in the middle and puffs up around the rim and is ready to leave the comfort of your local grocery store, seek out the more expensive Caputo Tipo 00 flour.
-The “00” refers to the texture of the flour: Tipo 00 is the finest grind you can get, 0 is the middle, and 1 is the roughest.
-This fine grind, along with a 12.5% gluten content, which gives your dough just enough—but not too much—elasticity, produces a crust that is chewy but not rubbery, with just the right amount of puff on the edges that get charred in some spots in the oven.
+If you want to make Neapolitan-style pizza, which is thin in the middle and puffs up around the rim, seek out the more expensive Caputo Tipo "00" flour.
+The “00” refers to the texture of the flour: Tipo "00" is the finest grind you can get, 0 falls in the middle, and 1 is the roughest.
+This fine grind, along with a 12 1/2 percent gluten content, produces a crust that is chewy but not rubbery, with just the right amount of puff on the edges that gets charred in some spots in the oven.

-Caputo flour can be found in Italian or specialty grocery shops, or online.
-You can also try King Arthur’s Italian-Style flour, the “American clone of Italian 00 flour,” which you can buy on King Arthur’s website.
-Be aware that if your oven does not perform well with temperatures over 500º the Caputo Tipo 00 flour may not brown and char sufficiently for a good Neapolitan-style pizza, so it’s probably not worth the high price tag.
+Caputo flour can be found in Italian or specialty grocery shops or online.
+You can also try King Arthur Flour’s Italian-Style Flour, the “American clone of Italian '00' flour,” available on King Arthur Flour’s website.
+Be aware that if your oven does not perform well with temperatures over 500 F, the Caputo Tipo "00" flour may not brown and char sufficiently for a good Neapolitan-style pizza, so it’s probably not worth the high price tag.